peerigon/access-control-testing/README.md

 ## Limitations

 Additional security mechanisms like **CSRF tokens**, **rate limiting**, or **IP blocking** should be disabled during testing.
 Otherwise, they may interfere with the testing process.
+For example, a `403 Forbidden` status code caused by IP blocking might be misinterpreted by the tool.
 Temporarily disable such protections via environment variables or similar mechanisms to ensure accurate test results.

 Currently, only one resource per operation can be defined.
 The tool does not support multiple resources in a single route (e.g., `/groups/:groupId/members/:memberId`).
 Simple routes like `/members/:memberId` are fully supported.

-Also, the tool only supports APIs that communicate via JSON.
-XML or other data formats are not yet supported.
+Also, the tool only supports APIs communicating via JSON.
+XML or other formats are not yet supported.

 ---

 ## Assumptions

-The tool assumes that tested web applications follow this sequence when handling requests:
+The tool assumes tested web applications follow this sequence when handling requests:

 1. User identity verification (*Authentication*)
 2. User permission verification (*Authorization*)